dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 A function taking a variable number of lazy parameters has, as its last parameter, a static array or slice type whose underlying type is a possibly qualified delegate type taking no parameters.

-The reason behind *essential* FP/D objects, types and calls is mainly this use-case, extended accordingly.
+The reason behind *essential* FP/D objects, types and calls is mainly this use-case, generalized accordingly.

 ```D
 T coalesce(T)(const scope T delegate()[] paramDGs...)